cp3402-students/project-team-03/site.md

 Plugins
-1. WP Map Block – The WP Map Block plugin is used within the footer to display where the club is located.
+1. Map Block for Google Maps – The Map Block for Google Maps plugin is used within the footer to display where the club is located.
 This is displayed on every page.
 2. Timeline Block – The Timeline Block plugin is used within the About Us section of the website to display pictures and text about the history of the club.
 3. Advanced Post Block – The Advanced Post Block plugin allows for better and easier formatting of the blocks displayed on the Monthly Magazine page.
 4. Image Slider Block – The Image Slider Block plugin allows for better and easier formatting of the images displayed on the Photo Gallery page.